 How to Run Electricity to a Shed (DIY Step-by-Step Guide)

-Running electricity to a shed is a DIY project that will allow you to add lights, outlets, etc. which can significantly improve your working space.
+Today, I am going to show you exactly how I ran electricity to my outdoor storage shed.
+Running power to your shed is a DIY project that will allow you to add lights, outlets, etc. to your shed – which can significantly improve your working space.
 For this reason, adding electricity to a shed is a project that many homeowners are interested in tackling.
 If you spend a lot of time working in your shed, having electricity is a MUST.
+Below is a quick summary of the process for adding electricity to a shed (but I have detailed, step-by-step instructions further down the article).

 To run electricity to a shed or outdoor building, start by planning out the the electrical cable routing.
 Next, add a GFCI outlet or Circuit Breaker to the home’s electrical panel and route the the new circuit wire to the home’s exterior.
 Excavate your electrical cable trench to the proper depth and install conduit.
 Finally, run the electrical cable through the conduit and into the shed.
 Backfill the trench and test all connections.